Yassokira/Omnia/privacy_policy.md

 **Last Updated: [July 2, 2025]**

-This Privacy Policy describes how **Omnia** ("we", "our", or "the app") collects, uses, and protects your information when you use our mobile application.
+This Privacy Policy describes how **Optiva** ("we", "our", or "the app") collects, uses, and protects your information when you use our mobile application.

 ## 1. Information We Collect

-When you use Omnia, we may collect the following types of information:
+When you use Optiva, we may collect the following types of information:

 ### a.
 Personal Information
 - **Email address** (via Firebase Auth or third-party login like Facebook or Apple)